Roman Myth (CLAM107)

-- 1. Detailed knowledge of the Romans' story-world, from both literary and iconographic sources
+- 1. Demonstrate a detailed knowledge of the Romans' story-world from both literary and iconographic sources

-- 2. Insight into the way such stories were created, developed and exploited
+- 2. Demonstrate insight into the way such stories were created, developed and exploited

-- 3. Understanding of the reception of Roman stories, from the end of antiquity to the present
+- 3. Demonstrate understanding of the reception of Roman stories, from the end of antiquity to the present

 ILO: Discipline-specific skills

-- 4. Collation and analysis of widely different types of evidence, much of which is incomplete and ambiguous
+- 4. Collate and analyse widely different types of evidence, much of which is incomplete and ambiguous

-- 5. Independent understanding of the relationship of myth to its cultural and historical context
+- 5. Demonstrate independent understanding of the relationship of myth to its cultural and historical context

-- 6. Critical reflection on the origins, development and significance of traditional stories in one's own and another culture
+- 6. Reflect critically on the origins, development and significance of traditional stories in one's own and another culture

 ILO: Personal and key skills

-- 8. Independent analysis of written and visual sources and secondary literature
+- 8. Independently analyse written and visual sources and critically evaluate secondary literature

-- 9. Construction and defence of a sustained argument (both written and oral)
+- 9. Construct and defend a sustained coherent argument (both written and oral)

-- 10. Collaboration with instructor and peers in a constructive and responsive way
+- 10. Collaborate with instructor and peers in a constructive and responsive way

-- 11. Confidence and clarity in oral and written communication
+- 11. Demonstrate confidence and clarity in oral and written communication

 Whilst the content may vary from year to year, it is envisioned that it will cover some or all of the following topics: